pikatchu/closedsource/book/0370-keller_speech.md

 Leo stood outside the chamber, his heart pounding as the heavy doors finally creaked open.
 For a brief moment, the world around him faded as his mother stepped through.
 Without thinking, he ran to her, wrapping his arms around her in a tight embrace.

 She held him just as firmly, her hand resting against the back of his head.
-“It’s good to see you, my son,” she murmured, her voice warm, but tired.
+“It's good to see you, my son,” she murmured, her voice warm, but tired.

 Leo finally pulled back, a wide smile breaking across his face.
 He turned toward his friends.
 “This is Brielle, Jasmina, and Sebastian,” he said proudly.

 His mother gave them a small but knowing nod.
-“I’ve heard a lot about you all,” she said.
+“I've heard a lot about you all,” she said.
 Her gaze lingered on Brielle for a moment longer, as if they shared some unspoken understanding.

 Leo was eager to speak, to tell her everything that had happened, to ask her a thousand questions.
-“There’s so much to talk about,” he said.
-“Let’s catch up as soon as we can.”
+“There's so much to talk about,” he said.
+“Let's catch up as soon as we can.”

 His mother smiled.
 “We will.
 Meet me at the high command office later.”